-Stage 7 of the 105th Giro d'Italia starts today, 13th May, at 10.40am BST.
-Arnaud Demare (Groupama-FDJ) won Stage 6 yesterday, while Juan Pedro Lopez (Trek-Segafredo) retained hold of the leader's pink jersey.
+Stage 11 of the 105th Giro d'Italia starts today, 18th May, at 11.20am BST.
+Biniam Girmay triumphed yesterday, making history as the first black African to win a Grand Tour stage, while Juan Pedro Lopez (Trek-Segafredo) kept hold of the leader's pink jersey.
 In all, 176 riders from 22 teams will tackle 21 stages – so make sure you know to watch a free Giro d'Italia live stream, wherever you are.

 The 2022 Giro – dubbed "The hardest race in the most beautiful place" – began in Budapest on Friday 6th May.
 The Grand Tour will wind its way around the boot of Italy before crossing the finish line in picturesque Verona on Sunday, 29th May 2022.

 Last year's Giro was won by Egan Bernal (Ineos Grenadiers).
 Sadly, Bernal, only the second Colombian to win the Italian grand tour, won't be back to defend his title after suffering a training crash in January that left him with 20 broken bones.

 So, who are the favourites for the 2022 Giro d'Italia pink jersey?
 Richard Carapaz, the 2019 winner, has the ability to pull off a long-range breakaway, while 2017 champion Tom Dumoulin (Jumbo-Visma) will relish the 51km of gruelling climbs.
 Giro podium finisher Simon Yates (BikeExchange-Jayco) hasn't performed to his full potential yet.

 Ready to watch stage 10 of the Italian Grand Tour?
 Those in Australia, Italy and parts of the UK can watch live and free.
 Make sure you know how to watch a 2022 Giro d'Italia free live stream from where you are.

 2022 Giro d'Italia free live stream